stoke newington london n16 guide

 Library and Gallery Space

-Another building to mention is Abney Public Hall or the Stokie Village Hall as the locals call it.
-You’ll find this venue situated on Stoke Newington Church Street and you can hire it for weddings and events.
-The Hackney Flea Market is also held here once a month featuring sellers of curiosities, jewellery, vintage goods, clothing and plenty more interesting objects.
-Pop in and browse when you see the sign outside and you can also grab a snack and a cup of coffee while you are there.
+Another building worth mentioning is Abney Public Hall, also known as the Stokie Village Hall, to the locals.
+You’ll find this venue situated on Stoke Newington Church Street, and you can hire it for weddings and events.
+The Hackney Flea Market is also held here once a month, featuring sellers of curiosities, jewellery, vintage goods, clothing and plenty more interesting objects.
+Pop in and browse when you see the sign outside, and you can also grab a snack and a cup of coffee while you are there.

 stoke newington, abney hall